Towards Anytime Classification in Early-Exit Architectures by Enforcing Conditional Monotonicity: Experiments

 \section{Experiments}

-We conduct two sets of experiments.\footnote{Our code is publicly available at \url{https://github.com/metodj/AnytimeClassification}.} First, in Section \ref{sec:anytime_results}, we verify that our method (PA) maintains strong average performance while significantly improving conditional monotonocity in state-of-the-art \ens.
+We conduct two sets of experiments.\footnote{Our code is publicly available at \url{https://github.com/metodj/AnytimeClassification}.} First, in Section \ref{sec:anytime_results}, we verify that our method (PA) maintains strong average performance while significantly improving conditional monotonicity in state-of-the-art EENNs making them more suitable for the anytime prediction task.
 To check that our findings generalize across data modalities, we also conduct NLP experiments and present the results in Appendix \ref{sec:app_nlp}.
 In the second set of experiments, detailed in Section \ref{sec:exp_uncertainty}, we move beyond prediction quality and shift focus to monotonicity's effect on uncertainty quantification in the anytime setting.
 Lastly, we point out some limitations in Section \ref{sec:exp_limitations}.

 \paragraph{Datasets} We consider CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, and ILSVRC 2012 (ImageNet; \cite{deng2009imagenet}).
 The CIFAR datasets each contain $50$k training and $10$k test images, while ImageNet is a larger dataset with 1.2M training and $50$k test instances.
 The three datasets consist of 10, 100, and 1000 classes, respectively.